Organization of the Somatic Motor System

 Divisions of the Motor Systems

-We start with two kinds of motor systems:
+There are two kinds of motor systems:

 - somatic (voluntary)

 The embryonic structures that develop into smooth muscle, cardiac muscle, and glands are collectively called the visceral motor components by neuroembryologists and the autonomic nervous system and enteric nervous system by neurophysiologists.
 For example, the muscles that control the diameter of blood vessels, and therefore your blood pressure, are part of the autonomic nervous system.
 Similarly, the system that controls the rate at which your heart contracts is also part of the autonomic nervous system.
 The salivary gland secretions are part of this autonomic nervous system.
 The movement of substances through the gut tube (stomach and intestines) is controlled by the enteric nervous system which is closely tied to the autonomic nervous system and sometimes included with it.
-We’ll look at these circuits in Objective 2.